MLDA-NTU/remote-gpu-guide/README.md

 ssh -NfL localhost:<remote port>:localhost:<local port> <username>@xxx.dynip.ntu.edu.sg
 ```

+NOTE: you should run the above command on your **local machine**, not on the remote server

 Jupyter Notebook uses port `8888` by default.
 If someone else is using that port, you will need to forward the port that is used by your Jupyter Notebook.

 ```bash